 The statistics on teachers' salaries have been derived from the single year teacher contracts dataset.
-Linked data has not been used as this aggregated teacher's with multiple contracts to a main contract based on the highest grade.
+Linked data has not been used as this aggregates the information for teachers with multiple contracts to one record of a main contract based on their highest grade.
 This aggregation would affect the accuracy of the figures published.